nearform/initium/quick-start-aks.md

 ```

 ### Install ArgoCD
-From the root of the `initium-platform` project run below command
+From the root of the `initium-platform` repo run below command

 ```bash
 make argocd